 Some workplaces are now accredited by the Australian Breastfeeding Association as Breastfeeding Friendly Workplaces.
 These workplaces make it easier for breastfeeding mums returning to work.
 For more information about workplaces that are already accredited and how you can go about getting your own workplace accredited, see Breastfeeding Friendly Workplace.

 Carers and breastfeeding

 Your baby will have some adjusting to do when you start to express or breastfeed at work.

-Sometimes babies will refuse a bottle from their mums or will refuse it if they know their mums are nearby.
-If this happens, your carer might introduce the bottle or cup to your baby.
-Leaving the carer with a piece of your clothing can also help to settle your baby if she gets upset because you aren’t there.
+Leaving the carer with a piece of your clothing can also help to settle your baby if they get upset because you aren’t there.

 Plan ahead and start expressing a few weeks before returning to work so you can have some expressed milk in reserve.